 Home > Parenting Parenting All sections in Parenting » Child » Pregnancy 5 common fertility questions Got a question about fertility?
 These are the most common questions answered by an expert.
-Parenting News Mother with womb transplant says risk paid off A Swedish woman who recently became the first woman to give birth after undergoing a uterus transplant feels that the risk was worth it.
-More in Parenting News Surrogate babies may end up in stateless limbo Failed infertility treatment can affect mental health Breastfeeding helps heavy moms drop weight Synthetic hormone may protect preemies' brains Parenting 5 nutrients every child needs Minerals are natural substances that are absorbed by your baby’s body through food and other supplements.
+Parenting News Breast-feeding may protect infants against obesity Babies who drank mother's milk for less than 2 months were more likely to gain extra weight, according to a recent study.
+More in Parenting News Having strict parents may affect later relationships Mother with womb transplant says risk paid off Surrogate babies may end up in stateless limbo Failed infertility treatment can affect mental health Parenting 5 nutrients every child needs Minerals are natural substances that are absorbed by your baby’s body through food and other supplements.
 These are the 5 minerals your child needs every day.
 See all Parenting » Child US: Smack children but not with implements The majority of US citizens believe that smacking a child at home is perfectly fine, but it should not involve implements.
 See all Child » Parenting Cardboard cots aid fight against SA's neonatal mortality World Vision South Africa and the HOLO Foundation recently handed over 10 000 cardboard cots to mothers with newborns at its Area Development Programmes, situated in six provinces across the country.
 See all Parenting » Parenting Dad's ethnicity may influence baby's birth weight Infants born to fathers with an East Asian or South Asian background tend to weigh less at birth.
 See all Parenting » Take action TALK Parenting forum » ASK The Paediatrician » Follow Health24 on Facebook » Quiz Are you ready for a baby? » Watch the first ever MRI video of a child being born Baby yoga or child abuse?
 Child Are you pushing your kids too hard?
 A Free State couple has been convicted of child abuse after forcing their daughter to swim in galas, and beating her if she didn't do it.
 When is a parent too pushy?
 See all Child » Parenting Parents' arguments may affect bond with kids On days that mom and dad argue, they treat their children differently, studies find.
 See all Parenting » News Adult video games encourage risky behaviour in kids A study suggests that teenagers who play risk-glorifying games created for mature players may develop values consistent with their deviant game characters.
 See all News » Parenting Persistent cough in kids can often be whooping cough 18 percent of those who have been diagnosed with whooping cough have already been fully vaccinated.
-See all Parenting » advertisement From our sponsors Exam stress – a challenge for the whole family Eduloan offers affordable education finance Vote for 2014 Hill's Pet Slimmer of the Year Live healthier Strenghten your immunity » Keep your immunity strong Immune system boosters Boost your family's immunity 5 immune boosters in your kitchen You don’t need a handful of vitamins and supplements to keep your body healthy, check out these five immune boosting foods you probably already have in your kitchen.
-Depression » Depression Depression and ageing Teen depression Depression: do you know the signs?
-One of the key roles you can play in the health of someone who is depressed or suffers from anxiety is to make sure they get the help they need.
-Here's what you need to know.
+See all Parenting » advertisement From our sponsors Uncontrolled periodontal disease and diabetes – a collective health risk?
+Exam stress – a challenge for the whole family Eduloan offers affordable education finance Live healthier Medical bills » GP and money Cut medical bills Medical savings account Medical scheme: what is a self-payment gap?
+Have you exhausted your day-to-day benefits and moved into your self-payment gap?
+Here's what it means.
+Allergy alert » Allergy myths Cold or allergy?
+Children and allergies Allergy facts vs. fiction Some of the greatest allergy myths and misconceptions can actually be damaging to your health.